ltambunting/dsci-100-2023w1-group-30/README.md

 Preliminary exploratory data analysis:
 From the url: https://drive.google.com/uc?export=download&id=1_MECmUXZuuILYeEOfonSGqodW6qVdhsSLinks which is an external site, we downloaded the data as a ".csv" form data and imported it into the data folder in our jupyter notebook.
 To read the data, function read_csv("data/player_stats.csv") has been used, then it turns out to be tibble with 501 rows and 38 columns.
-To tudy up the data as well as choose the variables we'd like to utilize, we use the code such as: player_data <- read_csv("data/player_stats.csv")|>
+To tidy up the data as well as choose the variables we'd like to utilize, we use the code such as: player_data <- read_csv("data/player_stats.csv")|>
                 select(Age,Country,Plays,Name,BestRank,Backhand)|>